-Historically, a precautionary approach has been applied in treating the Subarea 48.4 D. mawsoni as a separate stock.
-Based on the biological characteristics of the catches in Subarea 48.4, and the surrounding regions, the D. mawsoni around the southern South Sandwich Islands are now hypothesised as being part of a much larger stock that extends south into Subarea 48.2, 48.6 and possibly 48.5 (WG-FSA-19/27).
+A precautionary approach has been applied in treating the Subarea 48.4 D. mawsoni as a separate stock.
+Based on the biological characteristics of the catches in Subarea 48.4, and the surrounding regions, the D. mawsoni around the southern South Sandwich Islands are now hypothesised as being part of a much larger stock that extends south into Subarea 48.2, 48.6 and possibly 48.5 (WG-FSA-2019/27).
+According to the Stock Assessment of this fishery, observed recruitment is characterised by a larger pulse from the early 2000s, followed by low background levels of recruitment.
+The stock hypothesis currently used in the assessment assumes a single stock unit for this subarea.
+The characteristics of the growth and maturity do not provide evidence for localised spawning activity.